codio/knowledge/source/instructors/setupcourses/assignment-settings/assignment-settings.rst

    :hidden:

    assignment-actions
-   assign-grade-template
-   assignment-duration
+   pin-assignment
    disable-assignment
+   visibility-completed
+   visibility-disabled
+   student-reset
    disable-mark-completed
+   assignment-duration
+   penalties
    exam-proctoring
    grade-weights
-   penalties
-   pin-assignment
-   visibility-completed
-   visibility-disabled
-   allow-student-reset
+   assign-grade-template

 You can manage assignments using the settings on the assignment when in **Edit** mode and the tasks on the assignment when not in edit mode.

 Click the **Edit** icon in the upper right corner of the assignment to enter edit mode.